asumagic/angelsea/README.md

 # angelsea

 > [!IMPORTANT]
-> Angelsea is in very early stages of development and is not suitable for use.
+> Angelsea is alpha quality software.

 Angelsea is a **JIT compiler for AngelScript** written in C++20 which leverages the lightweight [MIR](https://github.com/vnmakarov/mir) JIT runtime and its C11